For Employers: Interviewing Virginia Tech students

 When and how to schedule your interview dates:

 - You may reserve an interview date(s) as early as ten months in advance, starting in January for the academic year that begins the following fall.
-Interview space is limited and may fill quickly.
 We encourage you to contact us at any time to discuss interview dates.

 - Request interviewing dates through Handshake or contact us.
 We are happy to assist you.